Overexertion is a leading cause of injury over all age groups.

 Overexertion causes 35% of all work-related injuries and is, by far, the largest contributor to workers’ compensation costs – more than $15 billion, or 25% of the total cost in 2012, according to Injury Facts 2016®.
-It also is the #1 reason for lost work days.
+It also is the #1 reason for lost workdays.
 More than 322,00 people missed work that year due to overexertion.
-Here are some injury statistics by industry for 2014:
+Here are some injury statistics by the industry for 2014:

 - Construction – 19,070

 - Manufacturing – 46,040

 - Wholesale trade – 21,100

 - Retail trade – 42,720

 - Professional and business services – 23,410

 Overall age groups, whether work-related or off-the-job, hospitals treated 3,132,271 overexertion-related injuries in 2014, and the trend doesn’t seem to be going downward.
 What gives?

 Ergonomic injuries are disorders of the soft tissue, specifically of the muscles, nerves, tendons, ligaments, joints, cartilage, blood vessels, and spinal discs caused by: